adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 categories: js
 ---

-Single page applications are *supposed* to 'provide a more fluid user experience' [[0](#ref0)] but beware of the following fatal pitfalls.
+Single page applications (SPA) are *supposed* to 'provide a more fluid user experience' [[0](#ref0)] but beware of the following fatal pitfalls:

 ## Navigation and fast back

-Browsers store history meaning these pages can load very quickly when the user presses the back button.
+Browsers store history, meaning, these pages can load very quickly when the user presses the back button.
 SPAs need to recreate this functionality.
 As Daniel Puplus says in his article [[1](#ref1)]:

 > "Back should be quick; users don’t expect data to have changed much.